Discord has always been a sight for sore eyes for gamers and community administrators alike.

 And voila!
 Your account will be deleted.
 However, be mindful that deleting an account means losing all the data you had on your account, like chat history.

-If you merely want to take a break or avoid conversations and requests on Discord, you can choose to disable your account temporarily, which you can access later.
+If you merely want to take a break or avoid conversations and requests on Discord, you can deactivate your account temporarily, which you can access later.

 That way, your data will remain intact, there will be no more activity on your wall, and when you re-access, you can start from where you left off.